tlhutch/test-playbooks/playbooks/README.md

  * `images-ha.yml` - variables to describe an AWS-based Tower HA deployment
  * `images-instance-groups.yml` - variables to describe an AWS-based Tower HA deployment with instance groups
  * `images-instance-isolated-groups.yml` - variables to describe an AWS-based Tower HA deployment with isolated groups
- * `images-ldap.yml` - variables to describe an AWS-based Tower LDAP deployment

 ## Inventory